asmitaL99/BIOL-7200/README.md

 expression).
 In this exercise, we will write a pipeline for mapping genomic reads to a reference genome and calling SNPs from the mapping.
 You have seen most of these commands before, be sure to use the WGS/WES Mapping to Variant Calls – Version 1.0 as a guide

+3) All to fasta
+   Converting FASTQ, MEGA, EMBL, SAM, VCF, GenBank formats of a sequence to FASTA format.

+4) SWalign and NWalign
+   Main assignment: Needleman-Wunsch (NW) algorithm Max score: 100 points
+This is an example of another complex problem that has a rather simple solution.
+NW algorithm is a classical bioinformatics algorithm designed to obtain optimal global alignment for a given pair of sequences.
+The algorithm falls under the class of dynamic programming which in simple language is the class of algorithm that work by breaking a problem into subproblems, solving each subproblem and joining the solutions to reach the global solution.
+The algorithm can be divided into three steps:
+1. Initialization: Construction of the matrix with the two sequences as each axis and selection of a suitable scoring system.
+For simplicity, let’s have three types of scores:
+a.
+Match = +1
+b.
+Mismatch = -1
+c.
+Gap = -1
+2. Matrix filling: Filling the matrix based on the scoring system.
+This occurs one row at a time, starting from the topmost row.
+Each cell in the matrix derives the value from the adjacent cells located to the left, top-left or on top of the current cell.
+The match score is added or gap/mismatch penalty is subtracted from these adjacent cells and the maximum value is carried over to the current cell (Figure 1).
+3. Backtracking: Once the matrix has been filled up, backtracking is done to compute the optimal alignment(s).
+The backtracking step starts from the very last cell filled in the matrix (the bottom-right cell) and proceeds to the first cell filled in matrix (the cell with 0 in the upper left corner of the matrices in Figure 1).
+This backtrack path is computed by moving through the adjacent cells (cells to the left, top-left and on top of the current cell) with the maximum score such that the path has the maximum total score (Figure 2).
+If multiple paths exist, then all of them are considered to be the optimal paths.
+This path is converted to an alignment by the following rule: the path moves diagonally to the left if there is a match or if the maximum score of the adjacent cells is present in the diagonal left cell.
+If either of these are true, the two corresponding characters from each sequence are aligned together.
+When the maximum score is obtained by moving horizontally, then a gap is introduced in the sequence on the vertical axis, and if the path moves vertically, then a gap is introduced in the sequence on the horizontal axis.
+Backtracking rules:
+1. Always take the diagonal when the diagonal is either (1) the highest score or (2) tied for highest score
+2. If the diagonal is not the highest score, take the "Up" if it is either (1) the highest score or (2) tied for highest score.
+3. Take the "Left" if the diagonal and “Up” are not the highest For the purpose of this assignment, you will only observe a single optimal path with the above rules in the test sequences we use.
+You will not have to worry about multiple, optimal paths.